 You can use a gas-powered soldering iron and an electric iron for soldering.
 Compared to other types of soldering methods, this method can create weaker bonds.

-Braze soldering is another important brazing technique used for merging the terminals of base metals with a metallic space filler.
-Braze soldering technique is known for producing strong joints.
+However, the braze soldering is another important brazing technique used for merging the terminals of base metals with a metallic space filler.
+This particular soldering technique is known for producing strong joints.

 Atomic magnetism and diffusion will be united by this method.
 Hence, it could be an extremely reliable method.
 You can use a space-filler like a brass metal, which can give the desired results.